Substances that may be used in Listed medicines in Australia

 12 December 2007

-Listed medicines are low risk medicines that are included on the ARTG via a streamlined electronic listing facility.
-This process for listing products allows for early market access for low risk complementary medicines.
+Listed medicines contain low-risk ingredients and are entered on the ARTG via a streamlined electronic listing facility.
+This process for listing products allows for early market access for complementary medicines.

 Unlike registered medicines, there is no evaluation prior to the medicine being listed on the ARTG.
 The TGA therefore uses a variety of mechanisms to assure the safety and quality of the ingredients used, as well as the resultant medicines.
 One of these mechanisms is that listed medicines may only contain ingredients that have been evaluated and approved by the TGA as being of low risk.